United Kingdom: Cuisine

 British cuisine developed from influences reflective of its land, settlements, arrivals of new settlers and immigrants, trade and colonialism.
 The food of England has historically been characterised by simplicity of approach and a reliance on the high quality of natural produce.
 The traditional Sunday roast is one example, featuring a roast joint (usually of beef), lamb, chicken, or pork, often free range (and generally grass-fed, in the case of beef).
 Roasts are served with either roasted or boiled vegetables, Yorkshire pudding and gravy.
 Other traditional meals include meat pies and stews.
 A poll by YouGov in 2019 rated classic British food, with more than 80 per cent liking the Sunday roast, Yorkshire pudding, fish and chips, crumpets and the full English breakfast.

 The UK is home to a large selection of fine dining.
-In 2025 there were 197 restaurants with a Michelin Star; 55 of them consider their cuisine to be 'Modern British'.
+The nation hosts multiple restaurant guides such as The Good Food Guide and Harden's.
+In 2025 there were 197 restaurants with a Michelin Star; ten of which have received a three-star rating.
 Sweet foods are common within British cuisine, and there is a long list of British desserts.
 Afternoon tea is a light afternoon meal served with tea in tea rooms and hotels around the United Kingdom, with the tradition dating back to around 1840.
 A poll from July 2024 revealed that 3 per cent of the UK population follow a vegan diet, 6 per cent are vegetarian, and 13 per cent identify as flexitarian (following a mainly vegetarian diet).
 The British Empire facilitated knowledge of Indian cuisine with its "strong, penetrating spices and herbs".
 British cuisine has absorbed the cultural influence of those who have settled in Britain, producing hybrid dishes, such as chicken tikka masala.
-The British have embraced world cuisine and regularly eat recipes or fast food from other European countries, the Caribbean and Asia.

 The UK has many gastropubs and is the birthplace of many alcoholic drinks including several beer styles such as pale ale, India pale ale, bitter, brown ale, porter, and stout.
 The number of craft beers and microbreweries has expanded rapidly in the last two decades.
 Other popular alcoholic drinks produced in the UK include Scotch whisky, English wine, gin, perry and cider.